snigdhag12/BallCatcherAR/README.md

 - Download BallCatcher.apk file from APK folder.
 - Install in the required devices.
 - Start a game as a Host.
 Ask your friends to connect to your IP address.
-(This is a in progress project, connections interface will be made smoother in later versions)
+(This is a in progress project, connection interface will be made smoother in the later versions)
 - Voila!
 See your friends moving in the gaming arena and play with them.

 ### RoadMap - What's next?